yakolle/auto-learn-model/README.md

 # auto-learn-model
-based on concept of genetic algorithm to automatically learn the super parameters of the learning model, such as LR,RF,GBDT,and so on
+based on concept of genetic algorithm to automatically learn the super parameters of the learning model, such as LR, RF, GBDT, and so on